COVID-19 pandemic in Bulgaria: Response

 At the time of the announcement, schools had already been closed until 11 March due to an influenza B epidemic.
 A massive increase in influenza B cases prompted suspensions of routine medical examinations, and a recommendation by the government for suspension of lectures at universities.
 According to the latest Ministry of Health data, there were 2063 intensive care and 740 infectious disease hospital beds in the country, with a total of 1605 ventilators across the health system.
-However, Chief Health Inspector Angel Kunchev stated on 5 March that there is a shortage of medical personnel.
+However, Chief Health Inspector Angel Kunchev stated on 5 March that there was a shortage of medical personnel.

 Following the announcement of positive SARS-CoV-2 test results, the Bulgarian government immediately banned the exports of protective equipment and placed orders for masks and protective suits to local manufacturers.
 In addition, 30,000 masks and 50,000 protective suits will be delivered by Turkey.
 Some 111,000 suits and masks are required every month and the government plans to distribute them to health workers, social assistants, law enforcement personnel and border guards.
 Sofia Municipality has increased disinfections to four times daily at public institutions and in public transport.
 Personnel in all hospitals was reportedly being screened for the disease, but in April a nurse in Vidin reported that she was refused a test after caring for a positive patient, as the hospital in the city had no testing kits.

 By mid-March, large-scale imports of protective equipment from China, India and Vietnam had begun.
 Many volunteers were also signing up to join the handling of the crisis, including Nikola Vaptsarov Naval Academy cadets.